Fehings/git_novice/_episodes/04-changes.md

 {: .language-bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/trepanation.txt b/trepanation.txt
 index 315bf3a..b36abfd 100644
 --- a/mars.txt
 +++ b/mars.txt
 @@ -1,2 +1,3 @@
- Cold and dry, but everything is my favorite color
+Cheap and easy, just need a corkscrew.
- The two moons may be a problem for Wolfman
+Kind of awful though, and rather old fashioned.
-+But the Mummy will appreciate the lack of humidity
++Maybe not.
 ~~~
 {: .output}